Tryon Palace: Museum

-Site

 The North Carolina History Center is housed in a 60000 sqft building on a six-acre site on the Trent River adjacent to the Governor's Palace (west side) and downtown New Bern (east side).
 The site is a former industrial or Brownfield land site.
 It was classified as a Superfund property and a major contaminant of the Neuse River basin.
 Administration of remediation was handled under the North Carolina Superfund, part of the North Carolina Department of Environment and Natural Resources (DENR).

 This is a green-designed project including the construction of wetlands that filter storm-water run-off from a 50-acre area of the New Bern Historic District.
 The run-off is captured in a large underground cistern that recycles the water for irrigation and replenishment of the wetlands.
 The parking area also has a permeable surface allowing for absorption of run-off.
 The building is constructed of recycled materials.
 A commissioning agent has insured the operational efficiency of all mechanical and electrical equipment.
 And, the North Carolina History Center is planned for LEED certification at the silver level (Leadership in Environmental and Energy Design).

 The landscape features outdoor exhibits to encourage visitors to explore the natural history of the central coast as well as the story of naturalist and explorer John Lawson, who lived in eastern North Carolina in 1710.
 Knowledge of the settlers’ 18th-century land use educates visitors about environmental best practices in the 21st century.